kubero-dev/docs/docs/Installation/prerequisites.md

 # Prerequisites

-In order to install Kubero, you need to have a Kubernetes cluster and the `kubectl` command line tool installed.
+To install Kubero, you need a Kubernetes cluster and the `kubectl` command-line tool.

-## Kubernetes cluster
+## Kubernetes Cluster

+Kubero can be installed on any Kubernetes cluster.
+If you don’t have access to one, there are a few options to get started:

+- **Local Deployment**: Use [Kind (Kubernetes IN Docker)](https://kind.sigs.k8s.io/docs/user/quick-start/), Minikube, Microk8s, K3s, or Colima to create a local cluster on your desktop, server, or virtual machine.
-You can use any Kubernetes cluster.
-If you don't have access to a Kubernetes cluster, you have a few options.
-One option is to use [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to start a cluster on your desktop, server or VM.
-Alternatively, you can use the Kubero CLI to create a cluster on one of the many cloud providers that offer Kubernetes as a service.
+- **Cloud Deployment**: Use the Kubero CLI to create a cluster on one of the many cloud providers offering Kubernetes as a service. (e.g., AWS, Azure, Google Cloud, Digital Ocean, Linode, Scaleway, etc.)

+Choose the option that best fits your setup and proceed with the installation.

 ### Starting a local Kind cluster